by The Law Office of Frank Ciardi | May 28, 2020 | Criminal Defense

 Property crimes are quite serious, but there are a number of possible defenses.
 For a free consultation with an experienced Rochester criminal defense attorney, contact the Law Office of Frank Ciardi.
 Home and jail visits are available.

 Even though only a fraction of criminal cases go to trial, the presumption of innocence is still the cornerstone of a successful criminal defense.
 The state must prove guilt beyond any reasonable doubt.
-In other words, there must be an overwhelming amount of evidence and no plausible defenses.
+In other words, there must be overwhelming evidence and no plausible defenses.
 So, a Rochester criminal defense attorney must only poke holes in the state’s case or introduce a defense that has some rational basis.

 In criminal court, homicide is usually the intentional or reckless killing of another person.
 “Intentional” usually means non-accidental.
 The defendant must intend to kill or seriously injure the alleged victim.
 “Reckless” usually means a conscious disregard of a known risk, such as pointing a gun at someone and not checking to see if it’s loaded.
 In the State of New York there are four levels of homicide: